-Much of what happens in the world - from your mortgage rate to how easy it is to find a job - depends on what I like to call the "Circle of Life" formed by energy prices and interest rates.
-For the sake of simplicity, the term oil (unless I note otherwise) can be used interchangeably with the term energy in the rest of this chapter.
+Much of what happens in the world - from your mortgage rate to how easily you find a job - depends on what I like to call the Circle of Life formed by energy prices and interest rates.
+For the sake of simplicity, I use the term oil interchangeably with the term energy in the rest of this chapter unless I note otherwise.

-This relationship is important because it ties together the two most important aspects of the global economy: energy, the fuel for growth, and interest rates, the catalyst that powers borrowed money to do things.
-Sometimes the price of oil leads to a rise in interest rates, both in the bond market and through the actions of central banks, and at other times, the opposite happens.
-In this chapter, when I use interest rates, it means both unless I specify one or the other.
-The relationship depends on where the economic cycle of supply and demand and politics happen to be at the time.
-After September 11, 2001, traditional relationships were somewhat changed but not completely abolished.
+This relationship is important because it ties together the two most important aspects of the global economy: energy (the fuel for growth) and interest rates (the catalyst that powers borrowed money to do things).
+Sometimes the price of oil leads to a rise in interest rates, both in the bond market and through the actions of central banks, and at other times the opposite happens.
+In this chapter, the term interest rates means both types unless I specify one or the other.
+The relationship depends on where the economic cycle of supply and demand and the political current happen to be at the time.
+After September 11, 2001, traditional relationships changed somewhat but not completely.

-For example, in mid-2005, one of the major reasons for the Fed to continue to raise interest rates, according to speeches made by Fed governors and Fed Chief Alan Greenspan, was that the rise in oil prices was creating inflation.
-At the same time, the bond market was struggling with the possibility that high energy prices were increasing the chances of a recession.
+Here are two examples.
+In mid-2005, one of the major reasons for the Fed to continue to raise interest rates, according to speeches made by Fed governors and Fed Chief Alan Greenspan, was that the rise in oil prices was creating inflation.
+At the same time, the bond market was struggling with the possibility that high-energy prices were increasing the chances of a recession.